 Faculty evaluation is the responsibility of the director, department chair or coordinator of the program.
-To comply with HLC expectations, adjunct faculty evaluation will be completed within the first semester of teaching and at least once every year for continuing faculty.
+To comply with HLC expectations, adjunct faculty evaluation will be completed within the first semester of teaching and once every two years for continuing faculty.
 Syllabus review for student learning outcomes, peer review of teaching and discussion of goals and progress are included.
 See department chairperson and current Faculty Evaluation form for details.